sanrothodi/sanrothodi/README.md

-- 👋 Hi, I’m @sanrothodi
+- 👋 Hi, I’m Sanro!
-- 👀 I’m interested in: Photogrpahy and videography, creating cool stuff
+- 👀 I’m interested in: Photogrpahy and videography, and creating cool stuff
-- 🌱 I’m currently learning: JavaScript
+- 🌱 I’m currently learning: React
 - 💞️ I’m looking to collaborate on:
 - 📫 How to reach me: You can reach me on my email sanrothodi@protonmail.com